hmshreyas7/dish-wish/README.md

 ### ..\res

-There are three main directories:
+There are four main directories:

+1. `\drawable` - Icons and the app logo can be found here.
-1. `\layout` - The screens, tabs, dropdown menus, list items, and toolbars are designed here.
+2. `\layout` - The screens, tabs, dropdown menus, list items, and toolbars are designed here.
-2. `\menu` - Menu items for the toolbars are designed here.
+3. `\menu` - Menu items for the toolbars are designed here.
-3. `\values` - Multiple app constants for colors, dimensions, strings, and styles are defined here.
+4. `\values` - Multiple app constants for colors, dimensions, strings, and styles are defined here.

 ## Specific Details